adornes/breaking_vigenere_cipher/README.md

 Algorithm for breaking Vigenère Cipher

 This is an algorithm written in Ruby for breaking Vigenère Cipher.
-Further explanation can be found at my blog in Portuguese: informatabrasileiro.blogspot.com.br

-Please, feel free to suggest refactorings, fixes, etc.
+Please, feel free to suggest code improvements, fixes, etc.